Twisted Knots and the Perturbed Alexander Invariant: Introduction

 Since the asymptotic growth rate is always non-zero by Theorem \ref{thm:main}, we also obtain: \begin{cor} Let $\{K_t\}_{t \geq 0}$ be a coherently oriented family of twisted knots.
 Then $\rho_1$ distinguishes infinitely many knots in this family.
 In fact, for some $t_0 \in \N$, the polynomials $\{\rho_1(K_t)\}_{t \geq t_0}$ are all distinct. \end{cor} Corollary \ref{cor:distinguishing} is a modest result since its conclusion also applies to the Alexander polynomial, but it is the first result we know of on the ability of $\rho_1$ to distinguish knots in infinite families.

-One of our main motivations in writing this paper was understanding the striking pattern of Theorem \ref{thm:example}.
-However, there are many more reasons why the invariant $\rho_1$ warrants study.
+Our primary motivation in writing this paper was understanding the striking pattern of Theorem \ref{thm:example}, but there are many additional reasons why the invariant $\rho_1$ warrants study.
 Bar-Natan and van der Veen show $\rho_1$ is computable in polynomial time, unlike the Jones polynomial or any knot homology theory as of this writing.
 In spite of this the pair of invariants $(\Delta, \rho_1)$, $\Delta$ the Alexander polynomial, is superior to the HOMFLY-PT polynomial and Khovanov homology combined at distinguishing knots with up to 11 crossings \cite{bnvdv22}\cite[Theorem 50]{bnvdv21}.
-The polynomial $\rho_1$ also has deep connections to both the Alexander and colored Jones polynomials.
-As its name suggests, the perturbed Alexander invariant $\rho_1$ is one of an infinite family of polynomial knot invariants that result from perturbing a quantum group associated to $\Delta$.
-This family determines all colored Jones polynomials for any knot \cite{bnvdv21}.
+The polynomial $\rho_1$ also has deep connections to both the Alexander and colored Jones polynomials---as its name suggests, the perturbed Alexander invariant $\rho_1$ is one of an infinite family of polynomial knot invariants resulting from perturbing a quantum group associated to $\Delta$.
+The full family of perturbed Alexander invariants determines all colored Jones polynomials for any knot \cite{bnvdv21}.
 Thus, $\rho_1$ is a promising candidate for building bridges between classical and quantum topology.